Macao Polytechnic University: Other recognition and honors

-The university won the "National Teaching Achievement Award" in 2019 and 2023, making it the first and only higher education institution in Macao to receive this award twice.
+The university won the National Teaching Achievement Award, the highest level award established by the Ministry of Education of the People's Republic of China, in 2019 and 2023, making it the first and only higher education institution in Macao to receive this award twice.

 Chinese Universities Alumni Association (CUAA) released the annual "Evaluation and Study Report of Universities in China".
 The university was rated as a four-star university from 2017 to 2022 consecutively, ranking among China's high-level universities.

-The university is finalist in the Times Higher Education (THE) Awards Asia 2024.
+The university won the prestigious Times Higher Education (THE) Awards Asia 2026 in the “International Strategy of the Year” category.